bshack/trndyModel/README.md

 ]);
 ```

 The new data must be an array.
-This will emit a 'change' event.
+This will emit 'change' and 'update' events only on the collection.

 ### Delete